Correlation Function of Self-Conjugate Partitions: $q$-Difference Equation and Quasimodularity: Abstract

 \section{Abstract}

-In this paper, we study the uniform measure for the self-conjugate partitions.
-We derive the $q$-difference equation which is satisfied by the $n$-point correlation function related to the uniform measure.
-As applications, we give explicit formulas for the one-point and two-point functions, and study their quasimodularity.
-Motivated by this, we also prove the quasimodularity of the general $n$-point function using a combinatorial method.
-Finally, we derive the limit shape of self-conjugate partitions under the Gibbs uniform measure and compare it to the leading asymptotics of the one-point function.
+In this paper, we introduce the $\omega$-transform on the fermionic operators and apply it to study the uniform measure for the self-conjugate partitions.
+We first derive the $q$-difference equation which is satisfied by the $n$-point correlation function related to the uniform measure.
+As applications, we give explicit formulas for the one-point and two-point functions via Eisenstein series.
+Motivated by this, we prove the quasimodularity of the general $n$-point function.
+We also derive the limit shape of self-conjugate partitions under the Gibbs uniform measure and compare it to the leading asymptotics of the one-point function.